This is the second-biggest home price correction of the post-WWII era—it’s also a fairly mild correction, so far - NewsBreak

 That said, this ongoing housing correction is hardly one-size-fits-all.
 In particular, it’s driven by declines in overheated Western housing markets like San Francisco (down 11.9% since its 2022 peak), Seattle (down 13.5%), Phoenix (down 7.7%), and Las Vegas (7%).

-Meanwhile markets that didn’t get as detached from fundamentals during the Pandemic Housing Boom, including like New York (down 2% from its 2022 peak) and Chicago (down 0.8%), aren’t seeing as sharp of a home price correction.
+Meanwhile, markets that didn’t get as detached from fundamentals during the Pandemic Housing Boom, including New York (down 2% from its 2022 peak) and Chicago (down 0.8%), aren’t seeing as sharp a home price correction.

 It’s true that the U.S. housing market slipped into a home price correction in the second half of 2022.
 It’s also true that the 2.5% decline is minor compared to the massive Pandemic Housing Boom gains.

 Between March 2020 and June 2022, U.S. home prices soared 41.4%.
 Through November, those total Pandemic Housing Boom gains have only slipped to 37.9%.
-That’s a mild correction—not a full-blow housing crash.
+That’s a mild correction—not a full-blown housing crash.

 “I expect house prices to fall almost 10% peak-to-trough.
-This is necessary to re-establish housing affordability, given expected weak household income growth (even without a recession) and mortgage rates that average 6.5% this year before moderating back to 5.5% by mid-decade.
+This is necessary to reestablish housing affordability, given expected weak household income growth (even without a recession) and mortgage rates that average 6.5% this year before moderating back to 5.5% by mid-decade.
 If mortgage rates turn out to be lower and/or household income growth stronger, then the house price declines won’t be as severe.
-I have revised the length of time it will take for house prices to reach their trough, which will likely be 2-3 years from now.
+I have revised the length of time it will take for house prices to reach their trough, which will likely be two to three years from now.
 Current homeowners are holding off selling, even if experiencing life events that would typically cause them to sell, hoping that mortgage rates come down and market conditions improve.
 But eventually they will need to sell, inventories will increase, and prices will weaken.
-But having said this, the current resilience in house prices suggests the adjustment in house prices will not be a serious threat to the financial system or macroeconomic problem,” Moody’s Analytics chief economist tells Fortune.
+Having said this, the current resilience in house prices suggests the adjustment in house prices will not be a serious threat to the financial system or macroeconomic problem,” the Moody’s Analytics chief economist tells Fortune.

 Want to get the latest housing data?
 Follow me on Twitter at @NewsLambert.